Hi, my name is Heather, and I’m an old-school Trekkie (“Hi, Heather!”).

 “Change is the essential process of all existence.”

 I’ve talked with folks who haven’t changed their methodology since around 2008.
 That scares the bejeesus out of me.
 Sure, it’s important to know how to do something really, really well – but techniques (and marketing platforms) that are hot now may not be hot a year from now.
 The world of online marketing – and SEO/social – is constantly changing, and new opportunities are cropping up every few months.
-If you haven’t embraced a “new” form of online marketing (say, Twitter or video or Tumblr,) now is the time.
-Otherwise, you’re going to get left in the algorithmic dust and your clients’ site will suffer.
+If you haven’t embraced a “new” form of online marketing (say, video or Instagram,) now is the time.
+Otherwise, you could get left in the content dust.

 May your content live long and prosper!